-pin 1 +5V
+- pin 1 Special trigger output valid only when using TRG1

-pin 2 trigger input
+- pin 2 trigger input

-pin 3 0V (ground)
+- pin 3 0V (ground) for internal triggering

 The J3 jumper should be across pins 2 and 3 for internal trigger operation.
-The jumper should be removed and the external trigger source should be connected to pin 2 for external trigger operation
+The jumper should be removed and the external gating source should be connected to pin 2 for external gate operation.
+The J3 jumper should be across pins 1 and 2 if a TRG1 analog trigger module is being utilized.